The JustinGuitar Folk Fingerstyle DVD or DOWNLOAD

 Once you have purchased your download you will receive an email confirmation from a company called SendOwl.

 They will provide a link for you to download your file.
-You cer an only download this to your computer and then you can transfer the file.
+You can only download this to your computer and then you can transfer the file to another device.

 The Download is a .
 MOV or M4V file.
 These are currently best viewed on Apple Devices.They can be viewed on Windows PCs but you will have to download video encoding software

-The most popular is VLC Video encoder which is a free download there is a link below that will help you
+The most popular is VLC Video encoder which is a free download there is a link below that will help you.

 Folk Fingerstyle DVD